GR8DAN/markdown-CMS/md/markdown-cms-license.md

 sitemap-php - Copyright (c) 2009 by Osman Üngür

-Cookie Consent - Copyright (c) 2015 Silktide Ltd
+Cookie Consent - Copyright (c) 2019 Osano, Inc., A Public Benefit Corporation

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal